 Meals (2 to 3 hours before) -

-If you have the time window to eat a full meal before you workout, this is a great opportunity to load up on quality options.
-Meals should include a mixed balance of lean protein, starchy carbs and a moderate amounts of fat to promote longer digestion, and sustained energy.
+If you have the time window to eat a full meal before you work out, this is a great opportunity to load up on quality options.
+Meals should include a mixed balance of lean protein, starchy carbs, and moderate amounts of fat to promote longer digestion and sustained energy.
 Some great meal examples include: